franciscojavierarceo/franciscojavierarceo.github.io/posts/learning-new-things.md

 description: "Francisco's 2020 Year in Review"
 ---

 2020 was a **difficult year for most people**, this was true for me as well.
 Fortunately, along the way I was able to learn some new things.
-More specifically, I spent a lot of my time learning how to develop web applications (specifically in <a href="https://www.djangoproject.com/">Django</a>), which included:
+More specifically, I spent a lot of my time learning how to develop web applications (particularly in <a href="https://www.djangoproject.com/">Django</a>), which included:

 - Building a Content Management System (<a href="https://en.wikipedia.org/wiki/Content_management_system">CMS</a>)
 - Image optimization and various forms of cacheing